 I am forgiven.

-Knowing what I know to be God’s Truth, I don’t see any circumstance to which He approves of us playing God; detrimental consequences to the pregnant mother, malformation, rape, and incest not being exceptions.
+Knowing what I know to be God’s Truth, I saw something deep… I didn’t see any circumstance to which He approves of us playing God; detrimental consequences to the pregnant mother, malformation, rape, and incest not being exceptions.
 If God sees fit to allow the conception of another human being within any circumstance whatsoever, who am I to decide otherwise?

 WHAT GOD SAYS